Principal Investigator - Brett Q. Ford

 Veerpal completed her undergraduate degree in Mental Health studies at the University of Toronto Scarborough, and is currently the lab manager of the Toronto Laboratory of Social Neuroscience.
 She has a keen interest in exploring emotion regulation, specifically the role it plays in psychological wellbeing, as well as understanding the interactions between affect (i.e., state affect, recognition, and regulation) and cognition within social interactions.

-I am a recent graduate from the University of Toronto, where I completed a Research Specialist in Psychology.
-I am mainly interested in emotion regulation and how it is related to well-being, beliefs about emotions, decision-making, and behaviour.
-I am also interested in the efficacy of emotion regulation in various contexts.
-I am keen on pursuing these research interests in graduate school.
+Arasteh is a recent graduate from the University of Toronto, where she completed a Research Specialist in Psychology.
+She is mainly interested in emotion regulation and how it is related to well-being, beliefs about emotions, decision-making, and behaviour.
+She is also interested in the efficacy of emotion regulation in various contexts.
+Arasteh is keen on pursuing these research interests in graduate school.

 Wenyi is a fourth year undergraduate student, specializing in psychology at the University of Toronto Scarborough.
 She is broadly interested in the application of psychology in solving workplace issues for both organizations and individuals.
 She is also interested in how psychology can be applied in human learning.

 Angela is pursuing her Specialist degree in Psychology at the University of Toronto Scarborough and is completing her undergraduate honours thesis with Dr. Ford.
 She is exploring the predictors of emotion regulation choices, and psychological health outcomes that are affected by these choices.
 Broadly, she aims to assess how individual traits, family dynamics, and culture influence socio-emotional and behavioural adjustment, as well as identifying effective means of promoting eudaimonic well-being and resilience.
 Apart from research, Angela loves playing board games and online games, travelling, and resisting the urge to pet puppies.